lauragift21/cf-fullstack-ai-workshop/README.md

 # 🚀 DevDocsBot – AI-Powered Doc Assistant with Cloudflare

-This is the companion project for the **"Full-Stack AI Development with Cloudflare"** workshop.
+This is the companion project for the **Full-Stack AI Development with Cloudflare** workshop.
 In this session, you'll build a Retrieval-Augmented Generation (RAG) app using Cloudflare Workers, Workers AI, AI Gateway, Vectorize, and D1.

 ---